Akecel/BobApp-API/README.md

 ## Introduction <a name="intro"></a>

-### About Hyra
+### About Bob

-Hyra is a mobile application offering these users a platform to facilitate the relationship between owner and student looking for accommodation.
+Bob is a mobile application offering these users a platform to facilitate the relationship between owner and student looking for accommodation.
 The application needing to be administered it was necessary to develop a backoffice offering a strong management of the data (user, announcement of housing etc).

 ### Framework PHP :

-<strong> Hyra's PHP Backoffice & API </strong>  is developed with Laravel 5.
+<strong> Bob's PHP Backoffice & API </strong>  is developed with Laravel 5.

 > Current Version :
 ```Laravel 5.7```